openstack/telemetry-specs/specs/template.rst

 * What config options are being added?

 * How is the storage driver feature parity matrix impacted?
-Traditionally new features were often only supported initially in the mongodb and sql-alchemy drivers, leaving the more niche drivers to catch up later.
+Traditionally new features were often only supported initially in the MongoDB and SQLAlchemy drivers, leaving the more niche drivers to catch up later.
   Though this is established custom and practice, you must explicitly state which drivers you intend to address in the first cut.